Graduate Academic Policies

 When a graduate student’s course grade is below a B- in any graduate course, the student and the program director will be notified and the university places the student on academic probation.
 In order to be removed from probation, the student must retake the course to replace a grade lower than a B-.
 In the semester following placement on probation, the student’s grades in each course must be at least a B-, and the student must maintain an overall 3.0 GPA.
 If the student fails to meet these standards, the program may dismiss the student at the conclusion of that semester.
 Dismissal is permanent.
 Provisionally admitted 3+2 students are subject to graduate academic policies during year four of the undergraduate program.

 In extenuating circumstances, the student may appeal by following the Academic Due Process for Students which is defined at the end of the Academic Policies section of this catalog.
-Dismissal may occur prior to probation in situations deemed egregious by faculty, the program director and Dean of Graduate Studies.
+Dismissal may occur prior to probation in situations deemed egregious by faculty, the program director, and Academic Affairs.
 Egregious circumstances may include but are not limited to: involvement in criminal or illegal activity; unprofessional or unethical behavior; continuous ineffective performance in a residency or practicum; or earning less than a B- in multiple graduate courses in the same semester.
 Any formal grievance must be filed within six months of the dismissal, as outlined in the Formal Grievance Procedure.

 Degree Completion

-Students must complete a degree plan which contains one of the following completion requirements.
+Students must complete an approved degree plan that includes one of the following culminating requirements:

 Comprehensive Examinations

 Students must earn a minimum of 30 semester credits as part of a graduate degree program and must successfully complete the comprehensive examination as prescribed by the respective graduate program before the degree will be conferred.
-The delivery format and evaluation process for the examinations are established by the graduate program and approved by the Dean of Graduate Studies prior to student registration in the program.
+The delivery format and evaluation process for the examinations are established by the graduate program prior to student registration in the program.
 A faculty committee will be established to evaluate student performance on the examinations.

 When a comprehensive examination is given, the following rules apply: